-In recent years, Selendy & Gay partners have served as national or lead trial counsel in some of the most cutting-edge products liability initiatives around the country; our clients have included consumer, medical device, and pharmaceutical companies.
+In recent years, Selendy Gay Elsberg partners have served as national or lead trial counsel in some of the most cutting-edge products liability initiatives around the country; our clients have included consumer, medical device, and pharmaceutical companies.

 High-stakes products litigation is almost always enterprise-threatening and resource-intensive.
 It can require simultaneous representation of our clients in parallel civil, regulatory, and criminal arenas.
 Often, we are simultaneously involved in multi-district and class action litigation, individual personal injury claims, internal preventative assessments and pro-active audits, consumer fraud investigations by state attorneys general, False Claims Act, and qui tam actions.